HacquesF/SmartClientCachesTPF/README.md

 Build the dockers for ldf-allClient, ldf-server and squid.
 Dockers need to be named like that for the main script to work.
 Build them with `docker build -t Name .`

+Create a conf directory and paste the squid configuration files to use.
+(Need to had the empty directory to git)

 # Execution

 > start NumberOfClients NumberOfQueries